-At some time or other, you’ve probably found yourself blocked.
+Have you found yourself creativity blocked?
 It doesn’t matter if it’s a hobby you love or part of your work.
 The trouble is, we can’t turn creativity on and off at will.
-Just like if you want to sleep better you practice before bed routines, make some routines that encourage your mind to prepare to be creative.

 1. Tune into the source of creativity

-Release the idea that it’s you who are creative.
+Firstly, You need to release the idea that it’s you who are creative.
 Encourage the idea that your ideas come from a limitless source of creativity and let them flow through you.
-Forget good or bad and get into the process.
+Then, forget good or bad and get into the process.

 Look at it this way: your ideas come to you for a reason.
-They are meant to be acted on, so we why second guess them?
+In the same manner, they are meant to be acted on and not creativity blocked

 Whether you believe in God or not, there is an energy in everything that is continually being expressed.
 The same force that brought the universe into being.
 That’s where creativity comes from, and it’s our birthright, as every human has the ability to imagine and to build. (see my blog ‘Embrace Your Inner Artist‘)